1978–79 NHL season: Playoffs

-Playoff bracket
+Bracket

 The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

-Regardless of playoff seed, all four division winners received a bye to the Quarterfinals.
-Each series in the Preliminary Round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format (scores in the bracket indicate the number of games won in each series).
+Regardless of playoff seed, all four division winners received a bye to the quarterfinals.
+Each series in the preliminary round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format (scores in the bracket indicate the number of games won in each series).